 I can’t wait to see how incorporating these advances will elevate our clients’ ability to realize their objectives!

 Gorilla Logic was chosen to present a Lightning Talk.
 My colleague Oscar Alfaro and I focused on our work conducting remote PI-Planning sessions for an F500 client.
 This accomplishment has been a work in progress and an exciting endeavor, so the SAFe Summit was an excellent opportunity to share lessons we’ve learned along the way and improvements we’ve made.
 Some topics we discussed included adding WSJF, improving communication across different locations, and Agile tools we have incorporated.
 You can read a post on everything we discussed here.

 My colleagues and I were also able to attend some other awesome sessions including ones on Design Thinking, Applied DevOps, and Boeing’s Digital Transformation.
 My personal favorite was the session on Design Thinking which highlighted the importance of user-centricity, digging into the benefits of addressing business value in everything we do as development teams.
 This focus on the end-user aligns perfectly with the evolution into SAFe 5.0.

 With all this exciting change and learning, there was one common question: what does this mean for my certification?
 Fortunately, the process to upgrade certifications to SAFe 5.0 looks pretty seamless!
 Learning tools and the SAFe 5.0 exam will be available in December 2019 for SPCs and in January 2020 for all other certified members.
-You can find more information about that here.

 While I was sad for the SAFe Summit to come to a close, I can’t wait to implement and evangelize all our learnings!